heedrox/tcr-mars-rover/README.md

 https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864

+# About TCR-CLI

+tcr-cli is the command line interface I developed that has all the test && (commit || revert) logic.

 # This repo

 This repo is an attempt to make this TCR work in a real environment, using GIT.